 UPDATE: Will Mattos has a great webinar recording (with PDF notes) on how to protect your Amazon S3 files from thieves!

 Remember that I have just started using Amazon s3 and there is a lot left for me to learn.
 So feel free to reply below and let me know what you think.
 More videos on Amazon s3 would be coming soon; however, I cannot offer you an ETA (estimated time of arrival) as it all depends on how much funds I have.
-If you wish to make some donations, feel free to do so

 Related posts: Amazon S3 for Newbies (Part 1)